RaoufSEZAR/KANBAN_BOARD_MERN-STACK/README.md

 # KANBAN_BOARD_MERN-STACK
 this project is for the kanban board project, the user can add a board, and inside it can add tasks to the lists like backlog, in Progress, todo and done, and can delete task card or can delete all the board with all its tasks.I coded this project using ***HTML5, SCSS, React, Node.js, Express.js ,Javascript, MongoDb and Mongoose.***

+## Board Model:
+- Add a board
+- Find all cards by a board slug(board name)
+- Delete a board with every task has the same boardId

+## Task Model:
+- Add a task
+- Delete tasks by the task slug (task name)

 ## To try this project in your machine

 after cloning the project and to add DB add .env file to api file and write this: